wangby511/System-Design-Architecture-and-Infra/design-doordash.md

 Order placement is transactional in nature, the best idea is to use a relational database for Orders DB.

 Mainly for users to place orders.
-Also the users can retrive history or orders as well as check the status of the order.
+Also the users can retrieve history or orders as well as check the status of the order.

-### Order Fulfilment Service
+### Order Fulfillment Service

 Mainly for restaurants to update order status (CREATING -> READY_FOR_PICKUP) and for doordashers to update status (READY_FOR_PICKUP -> DISPATCHING -> DELIVERED).